Vivienne Haigh-Wood Eliot: Separation

-Eliot arranged for a formal separation in February 1933 and thereafter shunned Haigh-Wood entirely, hiding from her and instructing his friends not to tell her where he was.
-She could not accept the end of the relationship.
-Her efforts to find him appeared to his friends to confirm that she was mentally ill.
+Eliot arranged for a formal separation in February 1933.

 The last time she saw him was on 18 November 1935 at a Sunday Times Book Fair in Regent Street, London, where he was giving a talk.
-Carrying three of his books - and her dog, Polly - she arrived in clothes she had taken to wearing to performances of his plays: a British Union of Fascists uniform, black beret and black cape.
+Carrying three of his books – and her dog, Polly – she arrived in clothes she had taken to wearing to performances of his plays: a British Union of Fascists uniform, black beret and black cape.
 She wrote in her diary:

-I turned a face to him of such joy that no-one in that great crowd could have had one moment's doubt.
-I just said, Oh Tom, & he seized my hand, & said how do you do, in quite a loud voice.
-He walked straight on to the platform then & gave a most remarkably clever, well thought out lecture. ...
-I stood the whole time, holding Polly up high in my arms.
-Polly was very excited & wild.
-I kept my eyes on Tom's face the whole time, & I kept nodding my head at him, & making encouraging signs.
-He looked a little older, more mature & smart, much thinner & not well or robust or rumbustious at all.
-No sign of a woman's care about him.
-No cosy evenings with dogs and gramophones I should say.

 As he signed copies of the books for her, she asked him, "Will you come back with me?" and he replied, "I cannot talk to you now," then left with someone else.

 Commitment

 Vivienne was committed to the Northumberland House mental hospital in Woodberry Down, Manor House, London, in 1938, and remained there until she died.
 Although Eliot was still legally her husband, he never visited her.

 Eliot's attitude toward women

 Carole Seymour-Jones, one of Haigh-Wood's biographers, argues that there was a strong streak of misogyny in the way Eliot regarded Haigh-Wood.
 He wrote to a friend that Haigh-Wood had "an original mind, and I consider not at all a feminine one."

 Louis Menand argues in The New Yorker that Eliot regarded women the way he regarded Jews, seeing both as responsible for irrationality and romanticism.
 He was uneasy with female sexuality – which led Seymour-Jones to suspect he was homosexual – which manifested itself both in his poetry and in his attitude toward Haigh-Wood's body.
 Menand writes that Eliot's work is replete with oversexed women, whom he saw as modern succubi, such as Grishkin in his "Whispers of Immortality" (1919).